 Wornat said the scholarship first started in 2012-13 and had 85 recipients.
 However, this spring semester, 332 students will be awarded, a record-breaking number for the College.

-University President F. King Alexander said the scholarship has been awarded to over 750 students and received over $6 million in total awards to help working students get through school.
+University President F. King Alexander said the scholarship has been awarded to over 750 students to help working students get through school.

 First-time scholarship recipient Chris Adams thanked Brookshire, Garrison and Niles for setting the standard in becoming a true tiger alumni and giving all they can to help others.

 Adams said he is 1,200 miles from his home and came to LSU to chase his dream of becoming a petroleum engineer.